HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image170.png)

-**Description**: Deleting the logicDB will delete all tables under the logicDB that have not created the table structure, but if there is any table without "drop table" in the background, a pop-up window will prompt that the logicDB cannot be deleted.
+**Description:** Deleting the logicDB will delete all tables under the logicDB that have not created the table structure, but if there is any table without "drop table" in the background, a pop-up window will prompt that the logicDB cannot be deleted.

 ### Table configuration

-**Function description**: The management platform provides visual configuration of business tables for HotDB Server cluster.
+**Function description:** The management platform provides visual configuration of business tables for HotDB Server cluster.
 Generally, in order to create business tables under the service of connecting compute node 3323 ports, it is necessary to define the corresponding tables in the "Table Configuration" function of management platform first, and then reload them successfully to normally create and use the table structure.

-**Function Entry**: Click [Configuration](#configuration) -> "Table Configuration" on the Distributed Transactional Database Platform page.
+**Function Entry:** Click [Configuration](#configuration) -> "Table Configuration" on the Distributed Transactional Database Platform page.

-**Table Type**: Global Table, Child Table, Sharding Table and Vertical Sharding Table
+**Table Type:** Global Table, Child Table, Sharding Table and Vertical Sharding Table

 ![](assets/hotdb-management/image171.png)